johansatge/obsidian-automatic-table-of-contents/README.md

 Alternatively, two commands are available in the command palette:

 - Insert table of contents
-- Insert table of contents (documented)
+- Insert table of contents (with available options)

 The following options are available: